Parable of the Renegades

 "Assassinating."
 Rio corrected him.

-*Tch!* "--Ass...ass...inating people," Lucas humored her.
-"I earn my money by busting my ass off in what is very close to being unsanctioned street fights!"
+“Tch!--Ass...ass...inating people," Lucas humored her.
+"I earn my money by busting my ass off in unsanctioned street fights!"

-"So, you fight like it is a job...
+Rio held her chin.
+"So, you fight like it is a job.
 Oh, what does 'busting my ass' mean?"

-"I worked like my life depended on it," Lucas clarified to her.
+"I worked like my life depended on it," Lucas clarified.

-Rio tilted her head to the side as she learned the meaning.
+Learning the meaning made Rio tilt her head to the side.
 "So, I guess I also 'bust my ass' at work every time then.
 Your language is so confusing with these words having so many meanings."

-"Alright," Rio shifted the subject.
+"Alright," Rio shifted the subject before the conversation between them could go off the rails.
 "You will return to Sarkansas.
 In time for school maybe.
 But first, we will make a deal."

 "A deal?"
 Lucas parroted.

 "A contract," Rio specified.
 "But for now, you must be hungry, right?
-Let us go back to the house.
+Let us return to the house.
 I already prepared dinner before I checked on you."

 Lucas felt his stomach rumble after being reminded that he needed to eat... again.
 The hours haven't been so kind.

-With the words being spoken, Lucas dropped down from the wall and landed back into the garden as he followed Rio back to the confines of her home, his chest feeling tighter over what the details of this contract could be.
+With the words being spoken, Lucas dropped down from the wall and landed back on the garden.
+He then followed Rio to the confines of her home, his chest tightening over what the details of this contract could be.